AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/using-web-segments/web-segments.md

 ![](assets/image2014-11-12-10-3a48-3a9.png)

-To enable or disable a segment, select the checkbox of that Segment in the table and in the "Choose Action" drop-down&nbsp;box at the bottom of the table, select the action "Enable" or "Disable".
+To enable or disable a segment, select the checkbox of that Segment in the table and in the "Choose Action" drop-down box at the bottom of the table, select the action "Enable" or "Disable".
 When a segment is disabled, the word "disable" displays under the State column.

 ## Create Segments {#create-segments}